Data Privacy Statement pursuant to Art. 13 and 14 EU General Data Protection Regulation (GDPR)

 Access data and server log files

 In order to technically optimise the utilisation of our Internet offerings, we require information about which technical tools are used to access which of our webpages.
-We save these data temporarily in so-called server log files.
-These are forwarded to the service provider New Relic for the purposes of analysis and, as appropriate, troubleshooting.
+We save these data in so-called server log files.
+Unless otherwise required by law, the storage period is 12 months.
 The data do not include any personal data.

 Subscription to our e-mail notification service

 If you are a subscriber to our e-mail Notification Service, you receive e-mail notifications of current press releases that you can access under www.hannover-rueck.de or www.hannover-re.com.
 We use the data provided by you for this purpose solely for sending our notification e-mails.
-You may choose to stop receiving these notifications at any time because each notification e-mail contains a link via which you can cancel the receipt of these e-mails.
+You may choose to stop receiving these notifications at any time by sending an e-mail to email@example.com.
+In addition, each notification e-mail contains a link via which you can cancel the receipt of these e-mails.

 Direct inquiries using contact forms or via e-mail